nichoth/ssc/README.md

             _did = did

             return ucan.build({
-                // audience should be a DID
-                // (audience is a publicKey)
                 audience: did,
                 // issuer: did,
                 // Note that the issuer always has to be the DID of the signer,